Samuel S. Day: Biography

 In March 1837, Day was asked by Malcom to work among the English people in Madras (present Chennai) and with a branch of "Maulmein Church" located over there.
 While at Madras, he shuttled between Bellary and baptized non-Telugu speaking locals over there in Bellary and also in Madras.
 In addition, his other duties had been to work with "Madras Auxiliary Bible Society" and "American Baptist Tract Society".

 He served on the subcommittee for revising Gospel of Matthew into Telugu language beginning in April 1837.
 As he had already acquired proficiency to read and speak Telugu, a certain inclination to work among Telugu speaking people forced his family to move in February 1840 into the Telugu-speaking Nellore village, 110 miles north of Madras.
-He joined Mr. & Mrs. Stephen Van Husen, American missionaries who arrived Nellore in March 1840, and begun working with "Bible Society" [LMS] for a more accurate translation [amend and rewrite] of New Testament into Telugu language—LMS already established the first "Protestant mission" among Telugu speakers in 1805, published Telugu version of New Testament by 1818 and also did rough translation of the Old Testament - In 1836 the first Protestant Chapel among the Telugus was built.
+He joined Mr. & Mrs. Stephen Van Husen, American missionaries who arrived Nellore in March 1840, and begun working with "Bible Society" [LMS] for a more accurate translation [amend and rewrite] of New Testament into Telugu language.
+The LMS had already established the first "Protestant mission" among Telugu speakers in 1805, published a Telugu version of the New Testament by 1818 as well as carrying out a rough translation of the Old Testament, and had built the first Protestant Chapel among the Telugus in 1836.

 In August 1843, three native converts were baptized in Nellore and by October, a Church was organized.
-In 1845, Day and his wife became ill and were forced to abandon the mission.
+In 1845, Day and his wife became ill and were forced to leave the mission.
 They sailed to America on 3 December 1845.
 With Roenna left in America, he sailed again to India along with Mr. and Mrs. Lyman Jewett, American missionaries, and arrived Nellore in February 1849 for a five-year term.
 From 2 July 1849, he had also started working among Muslims in Nellore.
 Mrs. Jewett started a girls' "Boarding school", in the meantime.

 Day returned to the United States on 7 May 1853 due to periodic illness.
 He worked as missionary agent for the American Baptist Missionary Union (ABMU) between 1855 and 1859.
 He frequently travelled across northern US and Canada to raise funds for the missions in India.
+In 1867, the Reverend A. V. Timpany and his wife, arrived at the Telugu mission to continue the work.